-During this clerkship, students will participate and demonstrate competence in humanistic and evidence-based inpatient and outpatient care of patients with common medical disorders.
-Students will also learn appropriate health promotion and health screening for adult patients.
-Students will learn to work as part of a medical team in all settings and will understand the roles of the interdisciplinary patient care team.
-Learning activities will include preceptor-supervised clinical experience, clerkship-specific didactics, use of standardized patients and medical simulations and self-directed learning utilizing information technology.
-The clerkship has specified the types of patients and clinical conditions students need to encounter, and the physical examination skills and testing and procedural skills that students need to master.
+During this clerkship, students participate and demonstrate competence in humanistic and evidence-based inpatient and outpatient care of patients with common medical disorders.
+Students also learn appropriate health promotion and health screening for adult patients.
+Students learn to work as part of a medical team in all settings and will understand the roles of the interdisciplinary patient care team.
+Learning activities include preceptor-supervised clinical experience, clerkship-specific didactics, use of standardized patients and medical simulations and self-directed learning utilizing information technology.
+The clerkship has specified the types of clinical encounters, physical examination skills and testing and procedural skills that students need to master.

-While on the Obstetrics and Gynecology clerkship, the student will be considered an integral part of the clinical team and have the opportunity for a broad range of clinical experiences in the Labor and Delivery suite, operating room, ambulatory clinics and inpatient hospital services.
-Didactic sessions including lectures, clinical skills workshops and case study seminars will supplement the core clinical experience.
-Students should come away from the clerkship with an understanding of the role of the obstetrician/gynecologist as a primary health care provider for women of all ages, the importance of the gynecologic history and physical examination in the overall assessment of the health of women, and the major significance of competent obstetrical and gynecologic care in public health and preventive medicine.
+While on the Obstetrics and Gynecology clerkship, the student is considered an integral part of the clinical team and has the opportunity for a broad range of clinical experiences in the Labor and Delivery suite, operating room, ambulatory clinics and inpatient hospital services.
+Didactic sessions including lectures, clinical skills workshops and case study seminars supplement the core clinical experience.
+Students come away from the clerkship with an understanding of the role of the obstetrician/gynecologist as a primary health care provider for women of all ages, the importance of the gynecologic history and physical examination in the overall assessment of the health of women, and the major significance of competent obstetrical and gynecologic care in public health and preventive medicine.

-Learning activities will include preceptor-supervised clinical experience, clerkship-specific didactics, use of standardized patients, and self-directed learning utilizing information technology.
-The clerkship has specified the types of patients and clinical conditions students need to encounter, and the physical/mental examination skills, and testing and procedural skills that students need to master.
+Learning activities will include: preceptor-supervised clinical experience, clerkship-specific didactics, and self-directed learning including use of self-learning modules.
+The specific types of patients and clinical conditions that students need to encounter, and the physical/mental examination skills and testing and procedural skills students need to master, are detailed below.

 Longitudinal Clerkship Curriculum